-Dr. Morgan Soja is an assistant professor in the School of the Arts and the Director of Music Education.
+Dr. Morgan Soja is an associate professor in the School of the Arts and the Director of Music Education.
 Dr. Soja most recently coordinated the music education program at Gardner-Webb University in North Carolina where she taught general, secondary, string, and woodwind methods courses, supervised teaching internships and student teaching placements, directed the University Chorale, and advised music education majors.
 While completing her masters and doctoral degrees at the University of North Carolina at Greensboro, Dr. Soja taught undergraduate courses, supervised internships, and assisted in conducting research for the Music Research Institute.
 A native of Cleveland, Ohio, Dr. Soja completed her bachelor of music in music education degree from Bowling Green State University before serving as the director of choirs in Norton, Ohio.

 As a performer, Dr. Soja has performed with the Eastern Music Festival and the Greensboro Early Music Ensemble.
 She studied in the voice studios of Levone Tobin-Scott, and Jeanne Bruggeman-Kurp.
 Dr. Soja also has many years experience as a violin and woodwind performer.
 As a clinician, Dr. Soja has conducted choirs, orchestras, and bands at the middle and high school levels and has served as an adjudicator for the North Carolina Music Educators Association.